oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table/create-table.md

     ![Database Actions Home Page, Click SQL tile](images/click-for-sql-worksheet.png)

-:bulb: <i>**Note: If this is your first time accessing the SQL Worksheet, you will be presented with a guided tour.
-Complete the tour or click the X in any tour popup window to quit the tour.**</i>
+💡 *If this is your first time accessing the SQL Worksheet, you will be presented with a guided tour.
+Complete the tour or click the X in any tour popup window to quit the tour.*

 2. We are now ready to load data into the database.
 For this task, we will use the **Data Loading tab** in the SQL Worksheet.